An A-Z guide to the technical terms used in digital security

 A program that scans the computer system for spyware programs.
-Most anti-spyware programs include disinfection functionality in order to uninstall any spyware found on the system.
+Most antispyware programs include the ability to disinfect or remove any spyware found on the system.

-An anti-spyware program may be a standalone application, though nowadays many anti-virus programs also include anti-spyware functionality.
+An antispyware program may be a standalone application, though nowadays most antivirus programs can also identify and remove spyware.

-A program that scans for and identifies malicious files on a computer system.
+A program that scans for and identifies harmful files on a computer or mobile device.